Bell ringers in Ashover church

 Village Pantomime

-Ashover: Soon after Christmas the village pantomime run by the church is performed in the Ashover Village Hall on a Friday and Saturday night; Saturday includes a party to which everyone brings party food.
+Ashover: Soon after Christmas the village pantomime run by the church is performed in the Ashover Parish Hall

 Contact: Rosemary Early 01246 590738